Evacuation recommendations lifted amid Warren County fire, sheriff says - NewsBreak

 Evacuation recommendations lifted amid Warren County fire, sheriff says

 MCMINNVILLE, Tenn.
-(WKRN) — Crews in Warren County worked to contain a wildfire outside of McMinnville from Monday evening into Wednesday morning.
+(WKRN) — Crews in Warren County have worked to battle a wildfire outside of McMinnville since Monday afternoon.

 The fire occurred in the area of Isha Lane off Highway 8.

-Crews initially responded to reports of a person who had previously been banned from the premises that had set up a camp with a fire.
-Members of the Warren County Sheriff’s Department, local volunteer fire departments, Tennessee Forestry Division, EMA and EMS responded to the scene around 2:30 p.m. on Monday, Oct.
-24.
+Warren County authorities announced shortly before 2:45 p.m. on Monday, Oct.
+24 that deputies initially responded to reports of a person who had previously been banned from the premises setting up a camp with a fire in the 900 block of Isha Lane.

+Members of the Warren County Sheriff’s Department, local volunteer fire departments, Tennessee Forestry Division, EMA and EMS responded to the scene following the discovery of an uncontained fire.

 County Mayor Terry Bell requested a State of Emergency to obtain more resources to assist in the situation.